Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Prices: quartz from $300, automatic from $500

-If you’re the kind of person who wants to steer away from everything that is to do with flashiness and flair, maybe the next affordable watch brand might be your best fit.
+If you’re the kind of person who wants to steer away from everything that is to do with flashiness and flair, maybe the next watch company might be your best fit.
 Movado, a Swiss-made American brand, has caught worldwide attention with its ultra-minimalist design.

 The trend towards minimalism started with a Museum Watch – a timepiece with the only noticeable designing element of a single dot at 12 o’clock.
 The unorthodox watch design was so unique (yet so simple) that it was selected for the permanent design collection of the Museum of Modern Art, New York, in 1960.